ShrikeBin/Interpreter/README.md

 - `IDENTIFIER` -> `ID`
 - `PLUS` -> `ADD`

+More intuitive and easier to change one test than whole code.

 ### Parser tests:

 - `BinaryExpr` -> `LogicalExpr`

-for all comparison operators
+For all comparison operators, because they all return boolean values.

 - `LiteralExpr ... cast_to <type>` -> `CastExpr ... <type> ...
 LiteralExpr`

-for easier eval of AST tree later
+For easier eval of AST tree later.